Helping to stop sex trafficking and child prostitution

+Even though Kenya has laws on the books prohibiting all forms of sex trafficking with substantial prison sentences and criminalizes sodomy, very few offenders are actually brought to justice.
 Kenya is now considered one of the worldwide hubs for child sex tourism.
-30% of children ages 12-18 are engaged in sex work (15,000-20,000 children), largely caused by the abject poverty rampant in Kenya.
-Because about 10 Million people living there do not have enough to eat, rich male tourists are able to lure these children into the commercial sex trade.
-Their cost in physical health is substantial.
-For example, Joshua Nkanatha, a police official, indicated in a recent Kenyan radio program that many of the boys lured into the trade by rich male tourists are now buying adult pampers because they can no longer hold their own stool.
+30% of children ages 12-18 are engaged in sex work (15,000 to 20,000 children), largely caused by abject poverty in Kenya.
+The problem is so bad that a Kenyan police official commented that many of the boys lured into the trade by rich male tourists now require adult pampers because they can no longer hold their own stool.

 Unfortunately because of the societal taboos and harsh penal laws, many of those working in the sex trade are unable to seek support from their families; they often find themselves with few options to support themselves except returning to commercial sex.

 This is where The Life Choices program comes in.
 It is a vigorous response to poverty and the destruction of the traditional Kenya culture.
 It was begun by Peter Mulinge, a youth social worker and educator who was himself was sexually abused as a young boy.
 Understanding the situation first hand, Peter initiated a program to both rescue youth trapped in the lifestyle and also to prevent recruitment into the business in the first place.
 Peter’s work also includes visiting churches and civic organizations to raise awareness of the issue of youthful sexual exploitation by challenging the social taboo of discussing its existence.